 After the first piece of plywood was secure I moved to the second.

 Below you can see me using screws to attach the plywood to a brace below.

 Now it’s coming together!
 With the holes cut for the sink and stove and the plywood attached it started to look like a countertop.

 Step 3 – Arrange

 Once you have your solid surface to work with it’s time to play around with your flooring.
-If you elected to go with utility grade tongue and groove flooring you’ll have to try a bunch of different combinations to get it to line up right, and may have to toss out several broken pieces.
+If you elected to go with utility-grade tongue and groove flooring you’ll have to try a bunch of different combinations to get it to line upright, and may have to toss out several broken pieces.
 If you went with a higher grade flooring it may be a bit easier.

 We decided to arrange our flooring on top of our countertop base first.
-This way we could see how it would look without attaching it permanently, before making our final cuts and glueing/nailing it down.
+This way we could see how it would look without attaching it permanently, before making our final cuts and gluing/nailing it down.
 You don’t have to do it this way, but it worked out well for us.

 We started with the back corner of the counter then built out row by row with the groove side facing the walls.

 We found the first two pieces we were going to use and cut the groove ends to 45 degrees so that we could get them to line up correctly.